zie87/zie87.github.io/_drafts/type-erasure-the-basics.md

     }
 ```

-This will not throw any more but now we need to handle `nullptr` and still have
+This will not throw anymore, but now we need to handle `nullptr` and still can
-the possibility to simply forget to handle a type.
-We can fix this issue if we
+forget to handle a type.
+We can fix this issue by combining the type with the
-combine the type with the dispatch function.
-The STL provides also an erasure
-type for this: [`std::function`][5]
+dispatch function.
+The STL also provides an erasure type for this: [`std::function`][5]

 ## Function Wrapper

-With [`std::function`][5] we are able accept everthing which behaves like a
+With [`std::function`][5], we can accept everything which behaves like a
 function.
-So if we can use it, if we change the container to store the operation,
+This means we can use it if we change the container to store the operation
-rather then the type:
+rather than the type:

 ```cpp
 #include <functional>